solidjs/solid-start/docs/src/routes/guides/server-code.md

 # Server Code

-Solid start comes with a server function that allows you to right code that only runs on the server from within your client code.
+Solid start comes with a server function that allows you to write code that only runs on the server from within your client code.

 ```tsx
 import server from "solid-start/server";